MONNK-CODE/MONNK-CODE/README.md

 I love web development and automating tasks.

 Outside of code, you’ll find me watching anime, playing soccer, or on social media.

-You can follow me on all platforms @mtherealmuhais where I post relatable content and my lifestyle.
+You can follow me on all platforms (@therealmuhais), where I post relatable content and share my lifestyle.

 #### Fun Facts:

 * I'm an Egoist when it comes to Soccer.